Keep Your Permit Safe (Only for Foreign Tourists):

 Valid Government Approved Individual Photo ID proofs with address: Passport, Driving License, Voter ID card, Aadhar Card etc. PAN Card IS NOT a valid address proof.

-For Foreigners and Non Resident Indians, PIO and OCI Card Holders:
+For Foreigners and Non Resident Indians

 The Restricted Area Permit is verified while checking into a hotel or a ferry, and needs to be surrendered as you leave the islands.
 Remember that you keep it safe till the end of your journey.